fmi-unibuc/iclp/slides/c6-actors.md

 - create new actors;
 - designate the behavior to be used for the next message it receives.

-### Defining characteriristics
+### Defining characteristics
 - Interaction only through asynchronous communication, using _message passing_
-- Inherent concurrency of computation withing and among actors
+- Inherent concurrency of computation within and among actors
 - Private communication based on address
   - Agent can only communicate with
     - The agents it created (its children)